eclipse-vertx/vert.x/core_manual_python.md

 If you want to access the vert.x core API from within your verticle (which you almost certainly want to do), you need to import it with `import vertx` at the top of your script.
 Normally this will be the first thing at the top of your verticle main.

-This will import the package `vertx`.
-The `vertx` package contains some of the methods that make up the vert.x core API.
-Other methods are available in the `core` packages.
+This will import the module `vertx`.
+The `vertx` module is what you use to access the Vert.x API.

 ## Verticle clean-up

-Servers, clients and event bus handlers will be automatically closed when the verticles is stopped, however if you need to provide any custom clean-up code when the verticle is stopped you can provide a `vertx_stop` top-level method.
+Servers, clients and event bus handlers will be automatically closed when the verticles is stopped, however if you need to provide any custom clean-up code when the verticle is stopped you can provide a `vertx_stop` top-level function.
 Vert.x will then call this when the verticle is stopped.

+    def vertx_stop():
+        print 'doing some cleanup'
+        # Do cleanup in here

 ## Getting Configuration in a Verticle

+You can pass configuration to a module or verticle from the command line using the `-conf` option, for example:

+    vertx runmod com.mycompany~my-mod~1.0 -conf myconf.json

+or for a raw verticle

+    vertx run foo.js -conf myconf.json

+The argument to `-conf` is the name of a text file containing a valid JSON object.

-If JSON configuration has been passed when deploying a verticle from either the command line using `vertx run` and specifying a configuration file with `-conf <config_file>`, or when deploying programmatically, that configuration is available to the verticle using the `vertx.config` method.
+That configuration is available to the verticle using the `vertx.config()` method.
 For example:

     import vertx

     config = vertx.config()